 The Fund is financed by contributions from employees, the Council, other admitted and scheduled bodies and from interest and dividends on the Fund's investments.
 Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013.
-Average member contributions to the scheme are 6.5% of gross actual pay.
+Contributions range from 5.5% to 12.5% of pensionable pay for the financial year ending 31 March 2017.
 Employers pay contributions into the Fund based on rates determined by the appointed actuary following triennial funding valuations.
-The last such valuation was as at 31 March 2013.
+The last such valuation was as at 31 March 2016.